 Though many invitees will no doubt bring their own cameras, you can hire a photographer to record the overall event.
 That’s a great opportunity for each family to have their annual family portraits done and, what is more, this is a part of your family history that can be passed down to your descendants!

 Everyone loves gifts!
 Why not buy some gifts for your invitees and show how much you love and appreciate them?
 We have a list of Christmas gift ideas that will surprise and delight your guests.
+Besides, you can create a family tree as a gift for your family members.

 Keep the Fun Going